How to Play Rummy

 Invalid Declaration

-When a declaration you made is not per the rummy rules, it leads to an invalid declaration.
+When a declaration is made not as per the rummy rules, it leads to an invalid declaration.
 Making an invalid declaration will make you lose to your opponent by the biggest margin possible (maximum penalty points is 80).

 Also, remember, in the case of a 6-player game, all the remaining players will keep playing until one of them wins.